-What most people don’t realize is that telling naturally skinny women to eat more is as silly as us telling an overweight person, “Just eat less—duh!”
+What most people don’t realize is that telling a naturally skinny woman to eat more is as silly as us telling an overweight person, “Just eat less—duh!”
 That won’t solve any problems.
-In fact, if you go around telling people to “Just eat less,” you may even get in a fight.
-(And if you plan on getting into fights, it might help to build some muscle first.)

-Anyway, I’m sure you’ve realized there’s a lot more at play here than how much you eat.
+Anyway, I’m sure you’ve realized there’s much more at play here than how much you eat.
 And you’re right.
 So what’s going on here?
-Why is it so hard for you to gain weight?
+Why is it so hard for you some women to gain weight?
 And what can you do about it?

-While most people struggle with fat, we struggle with muscle and strength.
+While most people struggle with too fat, we struggle with muscle and strength.
 When we’re looking to get healthier, we aren’t looking to trim down, we’re looking to power up.
-This can be frustrating because it’s such an uncommon goal.
+This can be frustrating because it’s such an uncommon goal to want to gain weight—especially for women.
 But why is that?

-Part of the reason is that muscle and strength, at least for women, isn’t nearly as popular as skinniness.
-Even women with totally healthy and attractive body-fat percentages are hopping on the weight-loss bandwagon because they assume that smallness is sexier than strength.
-Smallness isn’t sexier than strength, but the fact remains that weight loss is the fitness industry default.
+Part of the reason is that gaining muscle and strength, at least for women, isn’t nearly as popular as skinniness.
+Even women with healthy and attractive body-fat percentages are hopping on the weight-loss bandwagon because they assume that smallness is sexier than strength.
+Smallness isn’t sexier than strength, but the fact remains that weight loss is the fitness industry’s default.

 This wasn’t always the case.
-Curves used to be a fashionable accessory.
-Between the 30s and 70s, mainstream weight gain products and marketing campaigns for skinny women were pretty common:
+Building curves used to be a fashionable accessory.
+Between the 30s and 70s, mainstream weight gain products and marketing campaigns for skinny women were pretty common.
+Check out this advertisement for “Wate-On” weight-gain tablets:

-Then foods started becoming cheaper, higher in calories, and tastier.
+Then foods started becoming cheaper, more processed, higher in calories, and tastier.
 People started eating more.
-Nowadays people are consuming around 200 more calories from carbs and 200 more calories from fat than they were in the 70s (study).
+Nowadays, people are consuming around 200 more calories from carbs and 200 more calories from fat than they were in the 1970s (study).

 …and they’re getting fatter.
 According to the Center for Disease Control (CDC), in 1960, 13% of Americans over the age of twenty were obese.
 In 2008, that number had risen to 34%.